 Circular A-110 Subpart C – Property Standards related to Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations

-The purpose of this policy is to ensure the accountability and safeguarding of University assets.
+The purpose of this policy is to provide direction for the purchasing, recording, safeguarding and disposing of University and Government owned assets.

 These policies and procedures describe department roles regarding the purchase, donation, transfer, fabrication, exchange, removal and disposition of University property.

 Account Code - A 6 digit code utilized by the OMNI system.
 Tangible personal property that is a capital asset should be purchased using the 760000 series account codes.

 Accountability Release Form (AR212) - Form used to document the disposition of a capital asset and to document transfers of capital and expendable property to the surplus warehouse.

 Asset Profile - Identifies the depreciation criteria for an asset.
 Asset Profile is the flag within the OMNI System which identifies that an item is a capital asset.
 Assignment of an Asset Profile is required for items to be capitalized within the OMNI system.